Badarpur, Assam

-Badarpur (/bn/), is a town and a town area committee in Cachar district in the state of Assam, India.
+Badarpur (/bn/), is a town and a municipal board in Cachar district in the state of Assam, India.
 Badarpur.
 Together with adjacent Badarpur Railway Town, it forms the Badarpur Urban Area, one of two notified urban areas in the district.
 The area is also popularly known as "Gateway to the Barak Valley" of Assam.
 Badarpur was a part of Karimganj district until 31 December 2022.